nrw-digital/week-notes/en/updates/_posts/2023-10-13-week-notes.md

 To be truly accessible, typeface and font has to be designed in combination with the other best practices, but without a good choice of typeface things like colour contrast will have limited impact.

-You can find out more from [Gareth Ford Williams | The Readability Group]( https://medium.com/the-readability-group/a-guide-to-understanding-what-makes-a-typeface-accessible-and-how-to-make-informed-decisions-9e5c0b9040a0).

 A few guidelines to help inform your typeface use:

 + Use a font style that is appropriate to your audience.